Chloe-ltran/AI-driven-financial-chatbot/README.md

 # Data extraction and initial analysis
-Extracted financial data from provided 10-K documents.
-Conducted a basic analysis to identify significant financial trends and indicators.
-Formated and clean the data for further processing in an AI model.
+Extracted financial data from provided 10-K documents and conducted preliminary analysis to identify key financial trends and indicators.
+The data was formatted and cleaned to facilitate further processing within an AI model.

 # AI-driven-financial-chatbot
 Developed an AI chatbot that can analyze financial data and provide insights by integrating the extracted and analyzed data into the chatbot system.